comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 ## Description

-This RFC defines how to execute a [RFC003](./RFC-003-SWAP-basic.md) SWAP where one of the ledgers is Bitcoin and the associated asset is an Omni Layer token asset.
+This RFC describes to execute a [RFC003](./RFC-003-SWAP-basic.md) SWAP where one of the ledgers is Bitcoin and the associated asset is an Omni Layer token asset.

 For the definition of the Bitcoin ledger see [RFC004](./RFC-004-SWAP-Bitcoin.md).
 For the definition of the Omni Layer token asset see [RFC010](./RFC-010-Omni-Layer.md).